 Why use public transport cards in Australia

 All main Australian cities like Melbourne, Sydney, Perth, Adelaide offer public transport cards that you can purchase everywhere.
 While purchasing a travel card may seem very practical, it’s not always the best choice.
-If you are staying 2-3 days in cities, getting a day-rider is probably the best choice.
+If you stay 2-3 days in cities, getting a day-rider is probably the best choice.

 But if you plan to stay longer, then getting a public transport card is the best way to save money on your trip.
 The average cost of purchasing the ticket is between 2 and 10 Australian dollars.